Could now be the time to dip your toe into cold water swimming to help ease your menopause symptoms?

 How to plan your cold-water swim

 - Beware of red flags.
-Check the weather conditions before heading out into the coast (go to metoffice.gov.uk) and don’t go in the water if the red flags are up.
+Check the weather conditions before heading out into the coast and don’t go in the water if the red flags are up.
 This means it is not safe to swim.
+You can find more information from the United States Lifesaving Association.

 - Join a cold-water swimming club.
-If you prefer to swim with a group the Outdoor Swimming Society has compiled a list of wild swim groups in the UK.
-The Bluetits Chill Swimmers – a group that came together through a mutual love of outdoor swimming and now boasts around 100,000 ‘Bluetits’ worldwide – also provide a helpful list of where you can find your nearest group.
-There are many Facebook groups that have been set up to encourage more of us to get into wild swimming including Open Water Swimming UK, Outdoor Swimming Society and Wild Swimming UK.
+If you prefer to swim with a group check out your nearest Polar Bear Club.
+There are many Facebook groups that have been set up to encourage more of us to get into wild swimming including Open Water Swimming Communities: OWS Facebook Groups.
 Alternatively, just look up ‘cold water swimming clubs near me’ online for your nearest one.

 Tips to help you during and after your swim:

 - Acclimatise yourself.
 It is important to acclimatise yourself to the bracing – some might say ‘shocking’ – temperatures of the water.
 Start slowly with maybe a minute or two twice a week and build up to more.
 Taking short sharp cold showers at home can also help you to build up to cold water dips.
-Some people suggest splashing cold water from the sea/river/pond/lido (wherever you are swimming) onto your face for around 15 seconds before you step in fully.
+Some people suggest splashing cold water from the sea/river/pond (wherever you are swimming) onto your face for around 15 seconds before you step in fully.
 This can help your body get used to the temperature, so it is not such a severe shock.
 When you do submerge yourself underwater take a minute to settle your breathing first rather than starting to swim immediately – just float or sit or kneel for 60 seconds.
-The Royal National Lifeboat Institute also suggest you wear a floatation device to keep you seen and safe.
+It is also recommended you wear a floatation device – or tow float – to keep you seen and safe.
+The organization US Masters Swimming also warns that if you are older and/or have an underlying health condition such as high blood pressure or heart you are also more at risk.

 - Have a swim buddy.
 Don’t head out into the open water on your own.
 If you are not part of a swimming group or don’t have anyone to go in the water with you, at least take someone to stay on dry land to remind you to come out and/or let you know how long you have been in.